 The mission of OCC is”to provide local partners around the world with shoeboxes filled with small toys, hygiene items, and school supplies as a means of reaching out to children in their own communities with the Good News of Jesus Christ.”
-Last year we collected, packed and prayed over 100 boxes!
-These boxes went to Mexico.
+In 2019, we collected, packed and prayed over 103 boxes!

 Little Free Pantry